Home Renovation Tax Credit

 - The renovations made must benefit the senior or disabled individual of the residence.

-- Income of the senior or disabled individual or the family members living with them does not matter.
+- The income of the senior or disabled individual or the family members living with them does not matter.

 - Individuals of all income levels are eligible for the tax credit.

-- Now that we have mentioned all about the conditions for qualification and the maximum amount of credit you can get let’s look at what kind of renovation qualifies you to file the claim.
+As we have mentioned all about the conditions for qualification and the maximum amount of credit you can get, let’s look at what kind of renovation qualifies you to file the claim.

 - The renovations made to the home must in one way or the other improve the quality of life for the senior or disable family member.